ibrahyma/friendly-cmd/README.md

 # friendly-cmd
 ## Some cool Linux commands to use however you want.

-ℹ️ You can use provided commands with other name.
+ℹ️ You can use provided batch scripts with other name.

 ### How does this work ?